vckyou/Reforestation/README.md

-## I ate a clock yesterday.
-It was so time consuming.
+## "Hey, dad, did you get a haircut?"
+"No, I got them all cut."